 6) What fees will be payable to the lender?

-Apart from paying for a property survey, the majority of lenders will require you to pay a fee, or fees, to arrange and complete your mortgage, these fees will vary from lender to lender.
+Apart from paying for a property survey, some lenders will require you to pay a fee that is referred to as the 'lender fee' or the 'product fee' - these fees will vary for each lender but also for the mortgage product that you select with any given lender.
 One of the key questions to ask your mortgage broker is whether any fees you pay will be refunded if the house sale falls through.
 With one-third of house sales failing to complete it is important to understand what will happen to this fee if your house purchase falls into this category.

 7) What documents will you need and how long will it take to process my mortgage application?